Credit for Experiential Learning

 CLEP AND DANTES/DSST Exam Programs

 Students can earn up to 18 credits for successful completion of exams sponsored by the College-Level Examination Program (CLEP) and the Defense Activity for Non-Traditional Support Subject Standardized Tests (DANTES/DSST).
 The exams are offered at the Rose Hill and Westchester campuses throughout the year.
-Information and a full listing of the subject exams are available in the campus deans’ offices.
-There is a fee of approximately $70 per exam, payable online at the time of the test.
+Information and a full listing of the subject exams and acceptable passing scores are available in the campus deans’ offices.
+There is a fee of approximately $90 per exam, payable online at the time of the test along with an administrative fee of $20.

 Students who have taken CLEP or DANTES exams elsewhere can request that their scores be sent to PCS for transfer acceptance (school code #2259 for Rose Hill or #7280 for Lincoln Center or #2406 for Westchester).